Food & Ingredient Transparency in Restaurants

 Why Is Food Transparency Important?

-There are several reasons why food transparency is important in the food service industry.
+Food transparency is an essential part of the foodservice industry.
 For one, chain restaurants with 20 or more locations are required by law to offer calorie and ingredient information online and in person (if requested by the customer).
-Here are a few more reasons why your commercial kitchen should consider adopting more food transparency practices.
+We've listed some of the most important reasons why your commercial kitchen should consider adopting more food transparency practices.

 Similarly, displaying nutrition facts or calorie counts on every menu item or on your website can be an effective way to challenge your chefs and excite consumers.
 Use this as an opportunity to discover healthier alternatives to classic dishes or incorporate heart-healthy ingredients into menu favorites.
 Overall, customers will typically order lower-calorie foods when calorie information is displayed on the menu.